bsherman/ublue-custom/README.md

     - default font set to Droid Sans
     - gnome shell extensions (appindicator, dash-to-dock, gsconnect, move-clock, no-overview, notifications-reloaded)
     - gsconnect (plus dependancies)
-  - Only on Kinoite and Vauxite
+  - Only on Kinoite and Sericea
     - zenity
 - Sets faster timeout on systemd waiting for shutdown
 - Sets gnome's "APP is not responding" check to 30 seconds